Research in Classified Environments

 Economy

-The workshop is free of charge, and you will be able to participate in the NATO in the Nordics conference, 17-18 September, 2025 (please indicate in your application letter if you expect to participate or not).
-The conference programme will be published in May.
+The workshop is free of charge, and you will be able to participate in the NATO in the Nordics conference, 17-18 September, 2025 (the programme is distributed via email).

 ECTS